vrtulka23/scinumtools/docs/source/units/other.rst

    "np.absolute, np.abs", "Units of an argument are preserved" "np.round, np.floor, np.ceil", "Units of an argument are preserved" "np.iscomplexobj", "Returns false"
-   "np.sum", "Returns a quantity with summed magnitude and same units"
+   "np.sum", "Returns the same quantity with summed magnitude"

 .. code-block::